 The calendar is designed to be viewed by scrolling right and left.
 The first panel contains entries with vague day/dates leading up to the last week.
 The following panels each represent one day.

 All verses are available to read together on a separate webpage – click on the ‘Bible Passages’ button on each calendar page and the narrative page will open at the appropriate day.
 You can then scroll up or down to read more.
 To return to the calendar choose the previous tab.
-If you prefer to see the verses and commentary as a PDF file -
+If you prefer to see the verses and commentary as a PDF file - click HERE.

-Another option is to listen to the verses and commentary read aloud -
+Another option is to listen to the verses and commentary read aloud - there is an Audio Pop-Up at the top of each page - press the play symbol ‘’ for the narrative to start.

 Click the picture below to enter the calendar